mhanberg/temple/guides/your-first-template.md

 ## Assigns

-Since Temple uses the `EEx.SmartEngine` by default, you are able to use the assigns feature.
+Since Temple uses the `EEx.SmartEngine` by default, you can use the assigns feature.

 The assigns feature allows you to ergonomically access the members of a `assigns` variable by the `@` macro.